 The ITA levies capital gains tax on income arising from the transfer of shares or interest in a company or entity organized outside of India which derives, directly or indirectly, its value substantially from assets located in India.
-On the basis that units of Sun Life Aditya Birla India Fund substantially derive their value from assets located in India, Indian tax authorities may seek to tax the transfer or redemption of units of the Sun Life Aditya Birla India Fund substantially derive their value in India.
+On the basis that units of Sun Life Aditya Birla India Fund substantially derive their value from assets located in India, Indian tax authorities may seek to tax the transfer or redemption of units of the Sun Life Aditya Birla India Fund notwithstanding that there may be no transfer or redemption taking place in India.
 Therefore, income arising from the transfer or redemption of units of the Sun Life Aditya Birla India Fund may become taxable in India unless the unitholder of Sun Life Aditya Birla India Fund satisfies the small investor threshold or is a resident of a country with which India has a favourable tax treaty which exempts such unitholder from Indian capital gains tax.
 There is no provisions in the Indo-Canada tax treaty which provides for such an exemption.